chalk-hwang/koa-session-dynamodb-store/README.md

 }
 ```

 The `table` configuration is optional.
-The missing properties will be replaced by [defaults](https://github.com/DGURI/koa-session-dynamodb-store/blob/master/lib/constants.js). `readCapacityUnits` and `writeCapacityUnits` are only used if the table is created by this store.
+The missing properties will be replaced by [defaults](https://github.com/DGURI/koa-session-dynamodb-store/blob/master/lib/constants.js).

+Changing the `table.ttlKey` property may be ignored if the TTL attribute of DynamoDB is enabled.
+In this case, use the TTL property of DynamoDB as a priority.

+If you have recently changed the value of `table.useTtlExpired`, the DynamoDB service will return an error.
+This will not work, please try again later.

+Changing the `readCapacityUnits` and `writeCapacityUnits` frequently can also cause the DynamoDB service to return an error.

+Please refer to the [AWS DynamoDB Development Guide](https://docs.aws.amazon.com/ko_kr/amazondynamodb/latest/developerguide/Programming.Errors.html) for details of the above error.

 The `dynamoConfig` can be optional if the following environment variables are set: **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** and **AWS_REGION** (which are present on Lambda Functions running on AWS).
 All properties from [AWS.DynamoDB constructor](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property) can be informed in this structure.